pulumi/pulumi-aws-miniflux/README.md

-# miniflux
+# pulumi-miniflux

 A multi-language [Pulumi](https://pulumi.com) component builder for [Miniflux](https://miniflux.app/), the excellent open-source RSS server.
 The resulting component deploys a containerized Miniflux service to the AWS cloud using [AWS Fargate](https://aws.amazon.com/fargate) and a managed PostgreSQL database with [Amazon RDS](https://aws.amazon.com/rds/).

-This repository is used for building and publishing the binaries and language-specific SDKs that let work with `MinifluxService` instances in any Pulumi-supported language.
+This repository is used for building and publishing the binaries and language-specific SDKs that let you create and deploy Miniflux services using any Pulumi-supported language.
 The base component, written in Go, produces installable packages for Node.js, Python, Go, and .NET.

 ## Using the components